Updated on Saturday 12th November 2022

 Rate this article 2 reviewsbased on

 The concept of self-defence refers to a situation or incident where a person had to use force to defend himself, the property, another person involved, or as a result of attempting to avoid a murder.
 The defence existed for many years, or we might say centuries, and allows a person to use reasonable force in order to stop an attack on an individual, to protect the house or to simply defend himself from the inevitable attack.
-If you find yourself in this situation, it is recommended to ask for legal assistance and information from our defence solicitors in London.
+If you find yourself in this situation, it is recommended to ask for legal assistance and information from our criminal defence solicitors in London.

 The meaning of self-defence in UK

 According to the Criminal Law Act 1967, an individual can use force in the situations like crime prevention, or in assisting in the legitimate arrest of criminals or suspected offenders.
 If the victim strikes an attacker in self-defence, he might be in conflict with the common law because he used reasonable force to defend himself.
 He could also argue that he was using reasonable force to stop a crime from being committed, more of an assault against himself.
 This argument can be defined as legal defence, and for example, if an individual applies force to prevent another from supplying a controlled drug, the act will have statutory defence.

 When you need to defend yourself